 This may seem counterintuitive – after all, how are you going to clean your doors without using specially formulated products to get the dirt, spillages and marks off?

-Truly, though, the attractive finish on your doors is likely to suffer if you regularly expose it to chemicals and solvents.
-These products really can cause damage – from unsightly stains to the erosion of the glossy surface.
-Some abrasive products may even leave marks themselves – many of which will be even harder to remove than the original stains.
+Truly though, the attractive finish on your doors is likely to suffer if you regularly expose it to chemicals and solvents.
+These products really can cause damage to high gloss kitchen cabinets – from unsightly stains to the erosion of the glossy surface.
+Some abrasive products may even leave marks themselves, many of which will be even harder to remove than the original stains.

 Natural, solvent-free products are always best when making sure that your gloss kitchen doors continue to look their best.